The LRC is a wonderful space at the centre of the school both physically and as an essential part of our students' independent learning.

 The LRC has seating for 90 students, 16 computers and a Careers Library.
 The Reprographics Department is also here so students may photocopy, print (in colour and black and white), as well as having work laminated and bound.
 There are board games, jigsaws and craft activities available at lunch time

-The LRC is open, with professional staff to advise, from 8.30 in the morning until the end of Home Learning Club at 4.10pm.
+The LRC is open, with professional staff to advise, from 8.30 in the morning until the end of Personalised Learning Club at 4.10pm.
 Students may access 16,000 resources: 10,000 non-fiction books, 6,000 fiction books, DVDs and the Internet.
-Independent searching of the computer catalogue, as taught in lessons, is encouraged but help is always at hand.
+Independent searching of the computer catalogue is encouraged but help is always at hand.

 USING THE LRC

 Students may visit the LRC every break and lunch time and many classes are booked in with their teachers to research for their work or find fiction books to read.
 The area is an important work area for our older students in Years 12 and 13 at all times of the day.

 After school, students who wish to stay on to complete work find resources and do home learning attend the LRC in large numbers until 4.10 The LRC Manager and a member of the Specialised Learning staff are present to assist students.

 To support all students the LRC works with teaching departments to buy suitable materials at all levels.
 There are regular competitions, author visits, book fairs and reading events.